Accounting Entry For Capital Contribution

 Q: How are capital contributions handled in different business structures (sole proprietorship, partnership, corporation)?

 A: The fundamental principles remain the same, but the specific account names will vary.
-For example, in a corporation, the credit might go to "Common Stock" and "Additional Paid-in Capital" accounts depending on the contribution value relative to par value of the shares.
+Which means for example, in a corporation, the credit might go to "Common Stock" and "Additional Paid-in Capital" accounts depending on the contribution value relative to par value of the shares.
 Partnerships use individual capital accounts for each partner, reflecting their respective contributions.

 Q: What if the capital contribution is not in cash or readily valued assets?